georapbox/DOMQuery/README.md

 To avoid any possible conflicts with other global objects you can change those namespaces in the ```package.json``` file by changing the ```name``` and ```alias``` properties.
 After you change any of them make sure to rebuild the library in order to generate the updated bundles.

+### 2. Build with custom methods
+All API methods are defined in ```src/main.js``` file.
+You can delete or comment out any methods you may not need for your custom build and they will not be included in the final bundle file.

 ## DOMQuery API documentation

 [Find the API documention here](docs#domquery-api)

 ## TODO
 1. Add more methods to library
-2. Add API documentation
-3. Do some unit testing for each library methods
+2. Do some unit testing for each library method
-4. Optimize for performance where possible
+3. Optimize for performance where possible